Tomasperezg/MEAN_APP/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Back-end

-access `back-end` in the terminal and run `npm init` to install all node packages.
-After all packages are intalled run `npm run dev` to initiallize back-end services.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.